ivan-paleo/publish-micro-image/README.md

 A large community of researchers in life sciences are working on guidelines for reporting microscope data (e.g. [Aaron & Chew 2021, Hammer et al. 2021, Heddleston et al. 2021, Jambor et al. 2021, Ryan et al. 2021, Sarkans et al. 2021 and Schmied et al. 2023](#references), as well as the [Open Microscopy Environment - OME](https://www.openmicroscopy.org/about/), the [European Light microscopy initiative - ELMI](https://elmi.embl.org/home/our-aims/), the [Society for Microscopy and Image Analysis - GerBI-GMB](https://gerbi-gmb.de/society/) and the [Quality Assessment and Reproducibility for Instruments & Images in Light Microscopy - QUAREP-LiMi](https://quarep.org/about/) communities).
 The work they do is incredible, but unfortunately, it concerns mostly life sciences and some aspects are not relevant to archaeology, while some others relevant to archaeology are not addressed.

+**"The underlying premise of image publication and ethics guidelines is that a digital image is data and that the data should not be manipulated inappropriately"** ([Cromey 2013, p.
+5](#references)).

 ## Minimum requirements
 Below is a list of what I think is necessary for pre-producible microscope images.
 This list should be adapted according to the equipment/software used.